pan-emily/protein-clip/README.md

 ![filip-schema](fig/filip-schema.png)

-The peptide-receptor FILIP model should be ran using the script ```main_2protein_filip.py```.
+The peptide-receptor FILIP model should be run using the script ```main_2protein_filip.py```.
 The shell file corresponding for HPC usage is ```run-main_filip.sh```.
 The dataset will be clustered using the [mmseqs2](https://github.com/soedinglab/MMseqs2) library.

-Running this script will pull the 19.814 peptide-receptor pair dataset from [Propedia](http://bioinfo.dcc.ufmg.br/propedia/).
+Running this script will pull the 19,814 peptide-receptor pair dataset from [Propedia](http://bioinfo.dcc.ufmg.br/propedia/).

-The dataset will automatically be processed and divided into a 70\% / 15\% / 15\% train / test / validate split.
+The dataset will automatically be processed and divided into a 70\% / 15\% / 15\% train / test / validation split.

 For each epoch, the losses are recorded, which should save to a timestamp-labeled folder.
 Additionally, the cosine similarity matrix for each epoch will be saved.